padrinobook/padrinobook/chapters/user_profile.md

 ```

-When the email was send we need to render the 'sucess' page for our user:
+When the email was send we need to render the 'success' page for our user:

 ```erb